Hunter2809/RSAP/README.md

 pip install rsap
 ```
 ### This will install `rsap` **with only** [requests](https://docs.python-requests.org/en/master/) module..
 You need to install [aioHTTP](https://docs.aiohttp.org/en/stable/) for AsyncRSAP and [discord.py](https://discordpy.readthedocs.io/en/latest/) for DisRSAP

 <br><br>
+The module uses the [logging](https://docs.python.org/3/library/logging.html) module of python to print logs to console.
+Add `logging.basicConfig(level=logging.NOTSET)` to the top of your code and all the the logs would get printed to the console

+<br><br>
 ### The usage is very very very simple..
 There are mainly two classes of this module (well there are three but I would consider two because third, you can't say that it is a proper "class" of the module.)